wwivbbs/docs/taglines.md

 Tag Filename | File Location | Description
 --- | --- | ---
 GENERAL.TAG |  | GENERAL.TAG is the default tag file used for all SUBs when SUBTYPE.TAG is absent.
 SUBTYPE.TAG | | TAG files can also be customized on a per SUB basis.
 Hence, SUBTYPE.TAG.
 GENERAL.TAG is the default tag file used when subtype.tag is absent.
 INTERNET.TAG | |
 BBS*.TAG | \wwiv\wwivedit |

+Tag files are expected to be found in either NET_DATA or DATA directories.